asabramson/ml_from_scratch/README.md

 | Decision Tree | Supervised, classification or regression* | Splits the data into branches based on feature thresholds, creating a tree structure that makes decisions by following paths from the root to a leaf node. |
 | Random Forest | Supervised, classification or regression* | An ensemble of many decision trees trained on random subsets of data and features, combining their predictions through majority voting for improved accuracy and stability. |

-\*NOTE: Although Logistic Regression, Decision Trees, and Random Forests can be used for regression, I have been built for classification tasks specifically here, and would require modifications to be able to do both.
+\*NOTE: Although Logistic Regression, Decision Trees, and Random Forests can be used for regression, I have built them for classification tasks specifically here and would require modifications to be able to do both tasks.

 ## PART 2 - Deep Learning/Neural Networks